rodrigoelp/little-stories/Unlikely adventures/40-Chapter-40.md

 Sam felt the muscles around the neck relax with every passing minute under the warm sun with the gentle breeze rubbing against his skin.

-The shock of Yule sobbing in such heart felt manner, tucked away near a crevice back in the cave, gave him a strong reaction; she looked so fragile, so small.
+The shock of Yule sobbing in such a heart felt manner, tucked away near a crevice back in the cave, gave him a strong reaction; she looked so fragile, so small.

 Sam knew that grasping the depth of someone else's personality took dedication, conversations and lots of sharing together, but the first impressions he got from her hinted the ‘can do’ attitude.
 Instead he found a partially broken person, one with an incredible tight grip who hold onto his robes as she sought solace, and Sam noticed, a place to blow her nose.